 Back to the shamus, trench, and pool of light: The style of Shire’s theme has become lingua franca for the sound cue supporting a modern image of retro Marlowe.
-I’m uncertain when this became common practice, but it was definitely established by the early 70s, for example Jerry Goldsmith’s superb jazz tune for the similarly retro Chinatown (1974).
-However it began, any sketch comedy or bit player part with a stock 40’s noir gumshoe has used this kind of music since.
+I’m uncertain when this became common practice, but it was definitely established by the early 70s.
+(Jerry Goldsmith wrote superb jazz tune for 1974’s Chinatown, another retro detective tale from the 1940s.)
+However it began, from this point forward, any sketch comedy or bit player part with a stock gumshoe automatically cues up a jazzy trumpet or saxophone over strings.

 Sweet/sexy jazz orchestra melodies work for a retro Marlowe because they emulate the popular music of original film noir.
 Interestingly, that style didn’t appear in the 40’s movies except as diegetic entertainment, usually in clubs.

 Perhaps part of the shift was simply a change in musical values.
-The European orchestral mastery of a Miklós Rózsa or a Max Steiner has been mostly gone from movies since the early 60’s, John Williams being the only obvious exception, and little of Williams is as harmonically complex as Double Indemnity or The Big Sleep.
+The European orchestral mastery of a Miklós Rózsa or a Max Steiner has been mostly gone from movies since the early 60’s.
+John Williams is an obvious exception, but little of Williams is as harmonically complex as the scores to Double Indemnity or The Big Sleep.
 Bernard Herrmann, usually considered to be the last of original line, composed his final score for Taxi Driver (1976) which has a saxophone jazz theme similar to Shire’s for Farewell My Lovely.